facebookresearch/multipathnet/README.md

 proposals/
 ```

-`models` folder should contain AlexNet and VGG pretrained imagenet files downloaded from here .
+`models` folder should contain AlexNet and VGG pretrained imagenet files downloaded from [here](https://github.com/facebookresearch/multipathnet#training).
 ResNets can resident in other places specified by `resnet_path` env variable.

 `annotations` should contain \*json files downloaded from https://mscoco.org/external.
 There are \*json annotation files for
 PASCAL VOC, MSCOCO, ImageNet and other datasets.